jquick/azure_shell_inspec_demo/README.md

-# Example InSpec Profile
+# Example InSpec Azure Shell Profile

-This example shows the implementation of an InSpec profile.
+This example shows the implementation of an InSpec profile for Azure shell.